 Alice's Success Story of Passing Driving Test with MockDrivingTest

 Hello Everyone.
 I am Alice and live in London.
 Today I am sharing story of driving test.
 In this story, I will share the experience of failing 10 times and then how I passed the exam.
 How did I keep myself motivated after every failed attempt?
 I started my journey of learning driving in 2013.
-I was so excited to learn to drive because after getting a driving license, it would be so great to drop and pickup from school and go for shopping etc.
+I was so excited to learn to drive because it would be so great to drop and pickup from school and go for shopping etc.

 What is an Intensive driving course?

 In an intensive driving course, you will be guided by Mockdrivingtest.com that will help you learn safe driving and pass your driving test.
 If you want to purchase a mobile ...